Dedekind cut: Definition

+In concise terms, a Dedekind cut is thus a nonempty proper lower subset of $\mathbb{Q}$ with no maximal element.

 By omitting the first two requirements, we formally obtain the extended real number line.

 Representations

 It is more symmetrical to use the (A, B) notation for Dedekind cuts, but each of A and B does determine the other.
 It can be a simplification, in terms of notation if nothing more, to concentrate on one "half" — say, the lower one — and call any downward-closed set A without greatest element a "Dedekind cut".